 Dealing With Job Loss

 Losing a job is one of the most stressful things a person can face.
 It can happen to anyone, anytime.
-The good news is that there are resources and tips to help.
+The good news is that there are resources and tips to help you take care of the basics following a job loss, cope with the loss and successfully make the transition to looking for work.

 Here are some things you need to take care of following your job loss, usually within 1 to 4 weeks.